-- (a) Produce or make available for inspection and copying any written advice and documents related thereto for inspection and copying any written advice and documents related thereto for which the attorney-client and work product protection have been waived; - (b) Provide a written summary of any oral advice and produce or make available for inspection and copying that summary and documents related thereto for which the attorney-client and work product protection have been waived; and - (c) Serve a privilege log identifying any documents other than those identified in subpart (a) above, except those authorized authored by counsel acting solely as trial counsel, relating to the subject matter of the advice which the party is withholding on the grounds of attorney-client privilege or work product protection.
+- (b) Provide a written summary of any oral advice and produce or make available for inspection and copying that summary and documents related thereto for which the attorney-client and work product protection have been waived; and - (c) Serve a privilege log identifying any documents other than those identified in subpart (a) above, except those authored by counsel acting solely as trial counsel, relating to the subject matter of the advice which the party is withholding on the grounds of attorney-client privilege or work product protection.

-A party who does not comply with the requirements of L. Pat.
+A party who does not comply with the requirements of Loc.
+Pat.
 R. 5.2 shall not be permitted to rely on advice of counsel for any purpose absent a stipulation of all parties or by order of the Court upon good cause shown.